psychopy/psychopy/docs/source/hardware/egiNetStation.rst

 You're now ready to go!

-Step two: Add code components into your Builder experiment
+Step three: Add code components into your Builder experiment
 -------------------------------------------------------------
 To communicate with your NetStation EEG hardware, you'll need to add in some Python code components to your experiment.